Ensemble Multi-Quantiles: Adaptively Flexible Distribution Prediction for Uncertainty Quantification: Experiments

-Because the proposed EMQW is a type of boosting model, it will be interesting and helpful to compare it to some traditional boosting models such as GBDT \cite{friedman2001greedy} and LightGBM \cite{ke2017lightgbm}, both of which are industry-level machine learning models that are extremely popular and useful and have won in many data science competitions (another one is XGBoost \cite{chen2016xgboost}).
-They are thought to be the most suitable models for tabular datasets, such as those used in this paper.
-In both GBDT and LightGBM, one can specify quantile loss as the loss function and thereby they can predict quantiles.
+Because the proposed EMQW is a type of ensemble (boosting) model, it will be interesting and helpful to compare it to traditional ensemble tree models such as GBDT \cite{friedman2001greedy} and LightGBM \cite{ke2017lightgbm}, both of which are industry-level machine learning models that are extremely popular and useful.
+They are thought to be the most suitable models for tabular datasets, such as the datasets used in this paper.
+In both GBDT and LightGBM, one can specify quantile loss as the loss function and thereby predict quantiles.
 We run them to predict the 99 conditional quantiles of the levels in the set $\Pi$, with each level being handled separately.
+A third model for comparison is the quantile regression forest proposed in \cite{meinshausen2006quantile}, which is popular too.

 We tune the hyper-parameters of GBDT and LightGBM on the 20\% validation set: the maximum depth of a single tree, and the number of trees.
+For quantile regression forest, the fraction of features used in the node splitting is tuned as well.
 For each $\tau\in\Pi$, this tuning will be done separately.
 We report their results of EICE and EIS together in Table \ref{tab:interval_ECE_sharpness_boosting}.
-From the table, we find that for EICE, our EMQW wins on 13 datasets out of 17.
-For EIS, our EMQW wins on 10 datasets out of 17.
-Conclusively, EMQW beats the industry-level GBDT and LightGBM on both calibration and sharpness, showing its merits again.
+From the table, we find that for EICE, our EMQW wins the best on 16 datasets out of 20.
+For EIS, EMQW wins the best on 9 datasets out of 20.
+Conclusively, EMQW shows better performance than these traditional models do.